On the BBM-phenomenon in fractional Poincar\'e-Sobolev inequalities with weights: Introduction: background and motivation

 \begin{lettertheorem} Let $0<\delta<1$, $1\leq p<\tfrac{n}{\delta}$ and let $p^*_{\delta}$ be the fractional Sobolev exponent \eqref{FracSobExp}.
 Then, for any locally integrable function $u$,

 \end{lettertheorem}

 One of the main results of this paper is to extend \eqref{e.Bgain} into the context of $A_p$ weights.
-Unfortunately we can only derive sharp results, preserving the double extra gains when when $\delta \to 1$ or $\delta\to 0$, in the case of $A_1$ weights.
+Unfortunately we can only derive sharp results, preserving the $\delta \to 1$, in the case of $A_1$ weights.

-\begin{remark} Standard arguments can be used to obtain from \eqref{e.Bgain} the global estimate in $\mathbb{R}^{n}$ with the correction factor $\delta^{\frac1p}(1-\delta)^{\frac1p}$ in front, namely
+\begin{remark} Standard arguments can be used to obtain from \eqref{e.Bgain} the global estimate in $\mathbb{R}^{n}$ with the correction factor $(1-\delta)^{\frac1p}$ in front, namely

 which holds for, say, any function $u\in L^1_{\loc}(\mathbb{R}^{n})$ such that for an increasing family of cubes $\{Q_j\}$ with $\R^n=\bigcup_{j=1}^\infty Q_j$ we have $u_{Q_j}\to 0$ as $j \to \infty$, see Definition \ref{defmathcalF} in Section \ref{2.1} below.
 Corresponding inequalities are considered for functions defined on unbounded John domains in \cite{HV2} without keeping track of the constants' exact dependence on the parameter $\delta$.
-Another different and interesting approach to prove this global result was provided in \cite{KL}. \end{remark}
+Different and interesting approaches to prove this global result were provided in \cite{MS1} and \cite{KL}. \end{remark}

+A global version of Theorem \ref{FracSobGain} was obtained in \cite{MS1} using appropriate global Hardy type estimates which are also interesting on its own and that we state next.